Bradley Braves men's basketball: Chuck Orsborn (1956–1965)

-NIT championships

 Chuck Orsborn, a Bradley alum and basketball player in the 1930s, took over in 1956 after being an assistant from 1947 to 1956.
 In 1957, his first year as head coach, the Braves won the NIT championship over Memphis State, the school's first NIT title.
 The school returned to the NIT in 1958 and to the NIT championship game in 1959, losing to St. John's.
 In 1960, the Braves won their second NIT championship, defeating Providence in the title game.
 The Braves were led by Naismith Memorial Basketball Hall of Famer, 2-time Consensus first-team All-American, future NBA champion and 7 time NBA All Star Chet Walker.

 In Orsborn's first six seasons, the Braves finished ranked in the top-20 in the final AP Poll, including finishing in the top six each year between 1959 and 1962.
 However, conference rival Cincinnati was in the midst of a run that ended in five straight Final Four appearances, including two national championships.
 In the days before at-large bids in the NCAA tournament, Bradley was left outside the tournament field all six seasons and never reached the NCAA tournament in nine seasons under Orsborn.

 However, the Braves did win a share of their second MVC crown in 1962, sharing that title with eventual NCAA Champion Cincinnati, but lost in the NIT's first round.
 A return to the NIT in 1964 resulted in the Braves' third NIT championship in eight years.
 After another trip to the NIT in 1965, Orsborn took the position of Bradley's director of athletics and served in that function until 1978.

 From 1956 to 1965, he compiled a record of 194–56 (.774).
 During this nine-year span as head coach, the Braves also earned six Associated Press top 20 finishes, Orsborn was named MVC coach of the year in 1960 and 1962.
 Orsborn also has the distinction of recording his first 100 victories in 120 games, which is sixth on the all-time list for college coaches.